Super Netball

-Suncorp Super Netball is the top level netball league featuring teams from Australia.
-In 2017 it replaced the ANZ Championship, which also included teams from New Zealand, as the top level netball league in Australia.
-Since 2019, the league has been governed, on behalf of Netball Australia, by an independent commission.
+Super Netball, also known as Super Netball League or its sponsored name Suncorp Super Netball (SSN) is a professional netball league in Australia.
+It superseded the trans-Tasman ANZ Championship, which also included teams from New Zealand, as the top-level netball league in Australia in 2017.
+Since 2019, the league has been governed on behalf of Netball Australia by an independent commission.
 Its main sponsor is Suncorp Group.
-In 2017, Sunshine Coast Lightning were the inaugural Suncorp Super Netball winners.
+Sunshine Coast Lightning were the inaugural Super Netball winners.

 History

-Formation

 In May 2016, Netball Australia and Netball New Zealand announced that the ANZ Championship would be discontinued after the 2016 season.
-In Australia it was replaced by Suncorp Super Netball and in New Zealand it was replaced by the ANZ Premiership.
-The founding members of Suncorp Super Netball included the five former Australian ANZ Championship teams – Adelaide Thunderbirds, Melbourne Vixens, New South Wales Swifts, Queensland Firebirds and West Coast Fever – plus three brand new franchises; Collingwood Magpies, Giants Netball and Sunshine Coast Lightning.
+In Australia, its replacement league – initially known as simply the National Netball League before an official name was decided upon – included the five former Australian ANZ Championship teams (Adelaide Thunderbirds, Melbourne Vixens, New South Wales Swifts, Queensland Firebirds and West Coast Fever) plus three brand new franchises: Collingwood Magpies, Giants Netball and Sunshine Coast Lightning.

-Inaugural Champions

 With a team coached by Noeline Taurua, captained by Geva Mentor and also featuring Caitlin Bassett, Karla Pretorius and Stephanie Wood, Sunshine Coast Lightning finished the 2017 season as inaugural champions after defeating Giants Netball 65–48 in the grand final.
 In 2018 they retained the title after defeating West Coast Fever 62–59 in the grand final.